What Do I Need To Know About Large Truck Accidents?

 Are Large Truck Accidents More Deadly Than Car Accidents?

 Yes!
-Large trucks were more likely to be involved in fatal multiple vehicle crashes, as opposed to fatal single-vehicle crashes than were passenger vehicles.
-4
+Large trucks were more likely to be involved in fatal multiple-vehicle crashes, as opposed to fatal single-vehicle crashes than were passenger vehicles.
+4 82% of fatal crashes involving large trucks are multiple-vehicle crashes, compared with 62% for fatal crashes involving passenger vehicles.
+5

 What Happens When An 18 Wheeler Tips Over?